calabozo/calabozo.github.com/statistics/tests.md

 \\]

-The ANOVA produces an [F-statistic](# Fisher variance F-test), the ratio of the variance calculated among the means to the variance within the samples.
-If the group means are drawn from populations with the same mean values, the variance between the group means should be lower than the variance of the samples, following the central limit theorem.
+The ANOVA produces an [F-statistic](# Fisher variance F-test), the ratio of the variance calculated among the means to the variance within the samples. *If the group means are drawn from populations with the same mean values, the variance between the group means should be lower than the variance of the samples*, following the central limit theorem.
 A higher ratio therefore implies that the samples were drawn from populations with different mean values.

-When there are only two means to compare the [t-test](Student's t-test) should be used, the t-test and the F-test are equivalent; the relation between ANOVA and t is given by $$F= t^2$$.
+When there are only two means to compare the [Student's t-test](# Student's t-test) should be used, the t-test and the F-test are equivalent; the relation between ANOVA and t is given by $$F= t^2$$.

-ANOVA assumptions
+ANOVA assumptions:
-* The dependent variable is normally distributed in each group. (if not check [Kruskal-Wallis H Test](Kruskal-Wallis H Test))
+* The dependent variable is normally distributed in each group. (if not use [Kruskal-Wallis H Test](# Kruskal-Wallis H Test))
-* There is homogeneity of variances. (if not check [Welch F test](#Welch F test))
+* There is homogeneity of variances. (if not use [Welch F test](# Welch F test))
 * Independence of observations.